-Access the COPY EXT-MEM menu using the key sequence
+Access the COPY EXT-MEM menu using the key sequence $-JSHO^{-}$ (0.17

-Select the "LOAD" option, The Load is to toggle between load and save.
-Next select the EM8200 bank you wish to load using the $\Leftrightarrow \Rightarrow$ keys (0, 1, 2 or 3).
+Select the "LOAD" option, 2442 (PASE) to toggle between load and save.
+Next select the EM8200 bank you wish to load using the $\Leftrightarrow \Leftrightarrow$ keys (0, 1, 2 or 3).
 The type of data will already be default to "ALL-DATA" so no action is required.

-The legend "EXT-MEM LOADING!!" will be displayed with the exclamation marks flashing to indicate that loading is in progress.
+USHOF (ENT) to start the data load.
+The legend "EXT-MEM LOADING !!" will be displayed with the exclamation marks flashing to indicate that loading is in progress.